-The Support and Study Skills Department comprises of a team of specialist staff qualified in teaching pupils with specific learning profiles.
+The Support and Study Skills Department comprises a team of specialist staff qualified in teaching pupils with specific learning profiles.
 Information on a pupil's needs in advance of entry will ensure that recommendations are taken into account from the beginning of the academic year.
 For this reason, liaison with schools prior to entry is essential and parents should send a copy of any educational assessment (Educational Psychologist's Report or Specialist Teachers Report) to the Department before the pupil arrives.

+All pupils are screened on arrival at Bradfield.
+The screening takes the form of standardised literacy tests in spelling, reading comprehension and free-writing, plus a numeracy test for Faulkner's pupils.
+Any anomalies apparent during these tests will be investigated further by the Support and Study Skills Department.
 Close liaison between the Department, House staff and subject departments ensures confidential communication on a pupil's progress.
 The information on a pupil's known specific need is made available in summary form to all teaching staff, documenting a learning profile, learning strengths and weaknesses and implications for teaching and learning.

 Pupils may be recommended to receive individual support lessons on a regular basis or for a limited period.
-These pupils are involved in the process of setting targets with their SSSD teachers at the outset of the provision as part of an Individual Teaching Plan (ITP).
-Support provision is communicated with parents and House staff, and SSSD tutors welcome discussion at Parents' Meetings.
+These pupils are involved in the process of setting targets with their SSSD tutors at the outset of the provision as part of an Individual Teaching Plan (ITP).
+Support provision is reviewed with parents and House staff, and SSSD tutors welcome discussion at Parents' Meetings.
 All pupils are expected to participate in the full curriculum, and individual lessons are planned around a pupil's timetable; every effort is made to ensure that commitments to particular activities, such as sports or musical ensembles, do not clash with SSSD lessons.